kotyakiv/CinemaAPI/README.md

 ```
 Error: response status is 400
 ```
-in the request body is possible to ommite some values, they will not be changed
+in the request body is possible to omit some values, they will not be changed
 ```
     "openingHour":0,
     "closingHour":0,